 “Fans of mysteries set in confined environments will tear through this dark thriller debut novel.”

 “Åsa Avdic uses different narrative perspectives to widen the lens, her prose is straightforward and efficient.
 It doesn’t just takes a suspenseful story for a thriller to truly engage the reader, you need credible characters to care for – and she has that, too.
 Anna Francis is a complex character who evokes compassion, and even the people of power have been given simple yet functional traits, making them flesh and blood persons. […] The Dying Game is in some ways like a Swedish Hunger Games for adults.
 The dystopian thriller is a rewarding yet precarious genre.
 Avdic skillfully navigates around the pitfalls. […] A very promising debut.”

 SKARABORGS LÄNSTIDNING (SE)

-“Åsa Avdic’s literary debut Isola is entertainment from the first to the last page.”
+“Åsa Avdic’s literary debut The Dying Game is entertainment from the first to the last page.”

 BOKFLODEN, BLOG (SE)